MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 - Identify the project by passing the project ID in the request header.
 - Identify the cube by passing the cube ID in the path of the request.

-In the sample provided, you get the definition for the cube “Advanced sort" in the “Strategy Tutorial” project.
+In the sample provided, you get the definition for the cube “Advanced sort" in the “MicroStrategy Tutorial” project.
 This cube has two attributes and two metrics.

 ![GET_cube_definition](../../../images/GET_cube_definition.png)